 The following are profiles of Americans detained or missing in Iran and Iranians detained by the United States as of November 2019 on the 40th anniversary of the original hostage saga.
 The profiles are arranged by when the individuals were first detained, with the most recent cases first.

 U.S. Navy veteran Michael White, 46, from Imperial Beach, California, was arrested on unspecified charges in late July 2018 while visiting his girlfriend in Iran.
 In March 2019, White was sentenced to 10 years in prison for insulting the supreme leader and posting a private photograph publicly.

-Michael arrived in Iran on July 9, 2018 and never made it onto his return flight on July 27, 2018, according to his mother, Joanne White.
+White arrived in Iran on July 9, 2018 and never made it onto his return flight on July 27, 2018, according to his mother, Joanne White.
 She last spoke with him on July 13, 2018; she filed a missing-person report when Michael did not return on his scheduled flight.
 In December 2018, the State Department informed her that White was being held in an Iranian prison and that U.S. officials were seeking access to him through the Swiss embassy in Tehran, which has provided consular services for Americans since 1980.

 On March 11, 2019, an Iranian prosecutor said White had been sentenced, but he did not elaborate on the charges.
 An attorney for the family, Mark Zaid, later said that he was sentenced to two years in prison for allegedly insulting the supreme leader and 10 years for posting a private photograph on social media.
 Zaid said that he believed the sentences would run concurrently.